-VPL has continued to focus on reducing amounts that have been collected but not yet allocated to right holders, with the result that, excluding a single multi-territory licence (in respect of which specific factors apply), only a very small percentage remains unallocated.
-Of the £1.8 million held monies as at 31 December 2021, £1.7 million is related to said multi-territory licence, where management of rights in multiple non-UK territories necessitates a claims process of longer duration.
+VPL has sought to minimise the revenue collected but not yet allocated to rightsholders, with the result that, excluding a single multi-territory licence (in respect of which specific factors apply), only a very small percentage remains unallocated.
+Of the £2.1 million held monies as at 31 December 2022, £2.0 million is related to said multi-territory licence, where the management of rights in multiple non-UK territories requires a claims and distribution process that holds a greater proportion of revenue for a longer period.

-VPL's success in paying out monies has broadly been achieved via two main approaches.
-Firstly, investment in systems, processes and policies has enabled the pay-through rate to remain consistently high year on year in respect of collections from the previous year (90.2% in respect of 2020 monies paid out in 2021, which rises to 98.6% if excluding the single multi-territory licence referred to above).
-Secondly, VPL has focused on reducing unallocated amounts from older collection periods.
-This stream of work has focused on repertoire and member data-quality and the development of distribution data policy.
+VPL has invested in systems, processes and policies that enable the pay-through rate to remain consistently high year on year (87.8% in respect of 2021 monies paid out in 2022, which rises to 98.5% if excluding the single multi-territory licence referred to above).
+In addition, VPL has focused on reducing unallocated amounts from older collection periods by enhancing repertoire and member data quality and developing its distribution policy over time.

-There was also an additional £0.1 million collected prior to 2017 that remained unallocated at year-end.
+There was also an additional £0.2 million collected prior to 2018 that remained unallocated at year-end, relating to unresolved rights disputes for videos in closed distribution periods.
+VPL holds these monies until the related rights disputes are resolved, after which they are paid through to the confirmed rightsholders.

-Rights revenue that was allocated but unpaid at 31 December 2021, due to member accounts being on hold, for such reasons as VPL was awaiting valid bank details, was £0.2 million.
+Rights revenue that was allocated but unpaid at 31 December 2022, due to member accounts being on hold, for such reasons as VPL was awaiting valid bank details, was £0.2 million.